 Detroit Pre-Medical Scholars Program

 The Detroit Pre-Medical Scholars Program (DPSP) is a partnership effort supported by the MI-AHEC Southeast Regional Center, the Wayne State University (WSU) School of Medicine, and the Detroit Public Schools (DPS).
-The initiative, which is funded the Grace Guild of Sinai-Grace Hospital and the Detroit Public Schools Foundation through the generous support of Sodexo, is designed to broaden students’ understanding of careers in medicine and increase the number of students pursuing careers as physicians.
+The initiative, which is funded the Grace Guild of Sinai-Grace Hospital and the Detroit Public Schools Foundation, is designed to broaden students’ understanding of careers in medicine and increase the number of students pursuing careers as physicians.

 - DPSP Brochure (PDF)

 - DPSP Online Application (submit your application electronically using our online form.)

 Print and sign the Statement of Responsibility and Media Release forms.
 Mail those forms, along with your letters of recommendation, official transcript, and copy of your most recent report card, if you complete the online application form.